-Focus Key points/actions →WS17 - What to do when a worker at home shows symptoms ▼WT9 - Symptomatic worker tracking form template → WS18 - Disinfecting your workplace if someone is ill → WS21 - Decision flow chart - Ops Production Plant (symptomatic and positive staff) →WS22 - Decision flow chart - Ops Production Plant shift (symptomatic and positive staff) →WS23 - Decision flow chart - Watercare staff unable to work →WS24 - Decision flow chart - Watercare staff impacted by family →WS25 - Covid-19 return to work following illness - people leaders' guide →WS26 - Covid-19 return to work - employee guide →WS41 - General Watercare guidelines - moving from Stage 5 to earlier stages
+Focus Key points/actions $\rightarrow$ WS17 - What to do when a worker at home shows symptoms →WS18 - Disinfecting your workplace if someone is ill $\rightarrow$ WS21 - Decision flow chart - Ops Production Plant (symptomatic and positive staff) $\rightarrow$ WS22 - Decision flow chart - Ops Production Plant shift (symptomatic and positive staff) $\rightarrow$ WS23 - Decision flow chart - Watercare staff unable to work $\rightarrow$ WS24 - Decision flow chart - Watercare staff impacted by family ightarrowWS25 - Covid-19 return to work following illness - people leaders' guide →WS26 - Covid-19 return to work - employee guide $\rightarrow$ WS41 - General Watercare guidelines - moving from Stage 5 to earlier stages $\Psi$ WT10 - Return to work symptoms record template

-Focus Key points/actions Objectives Roll out all plans and measures fully.
+Focus Key points/actions Objectives • Roll out all plans and measures fully.
 Keep monitoring their effectiveness to help staff stay safe and well.
 Reasons • To keep our workforce safe and well to reduce the risk of the pandemic impacting Watercare's delivery of essential services.
-Actions Work with Welfare support to ensure staff are looked after and operating effectively.
+Actions 1.
+Work with Welfare support to ensure staff are looked after and operating effectively.
 Confirm welfare processes and feedback loops are working as expected.
 Analyse metrics from the people tracker app and welfare app. → WS29 - Welfare app 3.
 Keep records of staff who were confirmed cases but have recovered.
 Any staff with potential acquired immunity may be vital for maintaining operations.
-4. Trial and test key scenarios to identify and plug gaps.
-Continue supporting the other functions in the Insident Management Team.
-Functions in the Incident Management Team.5.
-Review and monitor the situation.
-Address and resolve any issue when it appears.6.
-Keep monitoring plans to (1) make sure they are effective, and (2) enable us to respond to issues and adapt our response as needs change.
-Check in with the staff regularly, including their site representatives.
+Trial and test key scenarios to identify and plug gaps.
+Continue supporting the other Functions in the Incident Management Team.
+5. Review and monitor the situation.
+Address and resolve any issue when it appears.
+6. Keep monitoring plans to (1) make sure they are effective, and (2) enable us to respond to issues and adapt our response as needs change.
+7. Check in with the staff regularly, including their site representatives.
 These staff should also maintain regular contact with those working from home.